marcoshsq/The_Self-taught_Data_Scientist/README.md

 ### Part 02 - Databases:

-In this section, my goal is to delve deeper into databases, but let's break it down.
+In this section, my goal was to delve into databases, but let's break it down.

-First I'm gonna learn a little about algorithms, for that I chose these three courses offered by Princeton University with about 140 hours of Data Structure and Algorithms content.
+First I decided to learn a little about algorithms, for that I chose these three courses offered by Princeton University with about 140 hours of ``Data Structure`` and ``Algorithms`` content.

 Courses | Repository if any | Certificate
 :-- | :--: | :--: